jq/pyspark_xgboost/README.rst

 UNIT TEST
 ---------
-`python -m pytest  tests/test_pyspark.py` to test spark locally
+`env/bin/python -m pytest -s tests/test_pyspark.py` to test spark locally -s for output console log

 make sure python points to the right interpreter location you may use `env/bin/python` for virtualenv